blue-factory/email-api/README.md

 The microservice that extends from [Messages API](https://github.com/microapis/messages-api) is responsible for sending emails through several providers such as Sendgrid, Mandrill or AWS SES.

 As explained in the Messages API repository, it can be seen that there are three models, messages, channel and provider.
-To know more you can read the readme of Messages API. [[Link]](https://github.com/microapis/messages-hook-api)
+To know more you can read the readme of Messages API.

 ## Services Architecture

 The solution consists of a central microservice that is connected to the queue and the database.
-On the other hand, there are several **Channel APIs** implementations that were registered to [Messages API](https://github.com/microapis/messages-api).
+On the other hand, there are several **Channel APIs** implementations that were registered to Messages API.

 [![Architecture of
 microservices](./docs/images/messages-email-architecture.png)](./docs/images/messages-email-architecture.png)